Robust Multivariate Functional Control Chart: The Robust Multivariate Functional Control Chart Framework

 \section{The Robust Multivariate Functional Control Chart Framework}

-The proposed RoMFCC is a new general framework for SPM of multivariate functional data that is able to deal with both functional casewise and cellwise outliers.
-It relies on the following four main elements. \begin{enumerate}[label=(\Roman*)] \item \textit{Functional univariate filter}, which is used to identify functional cellwise outliers to be replaced by missing components. \item \textit{Robust functional data imputation}, where a robust imputation method is applied to the incomplete data to replace missing values. \item \textit{Casewise robust dimensionality reduction}, which reduces the infinite dimensionality of the multivariate functional data by being robust towards casewise outliers. \item \textit{Monitoring strategy}, to appropriately monitor multivariate functional data. \end{enumerate}
+The proposed RoMFCC is a new general framework for the SPM of multivariate functional data and is able to deal with both Phase I functional casewise and cellwise outliers.
+It relies on the following four main elements: \begin{enumerate}[label=(\Roman*)] \itemsep-0.2em \item \textit{functional univariate filter} is used to identify functional cellwise outliers and replace them by missing component values; \item \textit{robust multivariate functional data imputation} to replace missing values; \item \textit{casewise robust dimensionality reduction} to reduce the infinite dimensionality of the multivariate functional data that is robust to casewise outliers; \item \textit{monitoring strategy} of the process through the multivariate functional data obtained as the output of the previous steps. \end{enumerate} These elements are combined in the proposed RoMFCC framework in a Phase II monitoring strategy described in the scheme of Figure \ref{fi_diag}, where a set of Phase I observations $ \bm{X}_i $, $ i=1,\dots,n $ of the multivariate functional quality characteristic $\bm{X}$, which can be contaminated with outliers, is used for the design of the control chart.

-In what follows, we describe a specific implementation of the RoMFCC framework where (I) an extension of the filtering proposed by \cite{agostinelli2015robust}, referred to as functional univariate filter (FUF), is considered; (II) a robust functional data imputation method referred to as RoFDI and based on the robust imputation technique of \cite{branden2009robust} is used; (III) the RoMFPCA is considered as the casewise robust dimensionality reduction method.
-Finally, (IV) the multivariate functional data are monitored through the profile monitoring approach based on the simultaneous application of the Hotelling’s $T^{2}$ and the squared prediction error ($SPE$) control charts.
-For ease of presentation, the RoMFPCA is presented in Section \ref{sec_RoMFPCA}.
-Then, Section \ref{sec_univfilter}, Section \ref{sec_dataimpu}, and, Section \ref{sec_monstr} describe the FUF, the RoFDI method, and the monitoring strategy, respectively.
-Section \ref{sec_propmeth} details the Phase I and Phase II of the proposed implementation of the RoMFCC framework where the elements (I-IV) are put together.